DataDog/dd-trace-rb/docs/GettingStarted.md

 Note: You cannot mix UDS and TCP configurations.
 If you set `c.agent.uds_path`, you must not set `c.agent.host` or `c.agent.port`.

-#### Transporting in Test Mode

-Use the test mode for testing distributed tracing behavior.
-Enabling this setting causes every span to be sent (no sampling is applied) and causes the transport to send data synchronously.
-To configure test mode, set `c.tracing.test_mode.enabled` to `true`.

-If you're looking to disable tracing while your test suite is running, consider using the `tracing.enabled` setting to disable sending of traces.

 ### Setting the time provider